 = Actual.
-If capacity is unknown assume 3.45 cubic feet 713
+If capacity is unknown assume 3.45 cubic feet 677

-IMEFbase = Integrated Modified Energy Factor of baseline unit attempts to find the costs associated only with the efficiency improvements.
+= Integrated Modified Energy Factor of baseline unit IMEFbase looked at incremental cost and shipment data from manufacturers and the Association of Home Appliance Manufacturers and attempts to find the costs associated only with the efficiency improvements.
 The ENERGY STAR level in this analysis was made the baseline (as it is now equivalent), the CEE Tier 3 level was made ENERGY STAR and ENERGY STAR Most efficient was extrapolated based on equal rates.
 Note these assumptions should be reviewed as qualifying product becomes available.

-710 Calculated from Itron eShapes, 8760 hourly data by end use for Missouri, as provided by Ameren.
+674 Calculated from Itron eShapes, 8760 hourly data by end use for Missouri, as provided by Ameren.